fpessolano/jac/README.md

     //  they will be loaded in the cache func NewBucket(name string, exp time.Duration) (c Bucket, e error)

-    // Close closes a bucketInternal storing values in the recovery data
+    // Close closes a bucket storing values in the recovery data
     //  if keep is false the working data file will be deleted func (c *Bucket) Close(keep bool)